 Shane played football at the highest level for Collingwood FC and North Melbourne FC.
 He was a member of Collingwood in the 1977 draw and the lost grand final the week after.
 Shane has previously sat on the board of Australian Financial Services (a dealer group that had over 100 practices participating).

-Secretary – Margaret Sprague
+General Member – Margaret Sprague

 Margaret has been involved with Calisthenics for the past 59 years, in varying roles.
 Margaret’s involvement in Calisthenics began at St Cecilia’s Calisthenic Club, before she moved to Minerva Calisthenic College.
 She currently has granddaughters at Merinda and Bundoora.
-Margaret and her daughters, Vanessa and Toni, have run the Northern District Callisthenic Competitions for the past 15 years.
+Margaret and her daughters, Vanessa and Toni, have run the Northern District Calisthenic Competitions for the past 15 years.

 Margaret founded Bundoora Calisthenics Club in 1968,of which she is a Life Member.
 She has also held a position on the Grading Committee and been a Victorian Competitions representative.
 Margaret was awarded volunteer of the Year in 2012.